Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Inside the Archer C5 v2 with Broadcom chips

-Tip: On factory reset, the Nighthawk R7000 is pretty uptight about the format of the password.
+Tip: On factory reset, the Nighthawk R7000 is picky about password format.
 One rule is that no more than two identical consecutive characters are allowed.
-Well, thanks Netgear for pretty much providing a Regex to password crackers.
-Let’s disable all those rules with a few keystrokes to delete the JavaScript “blocking” the form submission.
-Now my admin password does not conform to the Regex and is super long.
-Muhahaha to Netgear password crackers.
+Thanks, Netgear, for basically publishing a regex to password crackers.
+Let’s disable all those rules with a few keystrokes to remove the JavaScript “blocking” the form submission.
+Now my admin password doesn’t match the regex and is super long.
+Muahaha, Netgear password crackers.

 The R7000 is in AP mode, but I can still access the pfSense web management page from the Untrusted network.
 Let’s lock down the web UI in pfSense under Firewall Rules.